Wrapped sheaves: Isotopies of sheaves

-We specialize to the case when $F$ comes from the \textit{Guillermou-Kashiwara-Schapira sheaf quantization} in this section.
-Recall that when $M$ is a smooth manifold, its cotangent bundle admits a canonical symplectic structure $(T^\ast M, d \alpha)$.
-The Liouville form $\alpha$ is compatible with the $\Rp$-action which freely acts on $\dot{T}^\ast M$.
-Thus, there is an induced contact structure on the cosphere bundle $S^\ast M$.
-It can be realized as a contact hypersurface of $\dot{T}^\ast M$ by picking a Riemannian metric.
-There is a dictionary between homogeneous symplectic geometry of $\dot{T}^\ast M$ and contact geometry of $S^\ast M$.
+We specialize to the cases of $I$-family sheaf which come from the \textit{Guillermou-Kashiwara-Schapira sheaf quantization} in this section.
+Recall that when $M$ is a smooth manifold, its cotangent bundle admits a canonical symplectic structure $(T^* M, d \alpha)$.
+The Liouville form $\alpha$ is compatible with the $\Rp$-action which freely acts on $\dT^* M$.
+Thus, there is an induced contact structure on the cosphere bundle $S^* M$.
+It can be realized as a contact hypersurface of $\dT^* M$ by picking a Riemannian metric.
+There is a dictionary between homogeneous symplectic geometry of $\dT^* M$ and contact geometry of $S^* M$.
 Thus, we will use them interchangeably when one language is more convenient.
-See subsection \ref{hsnct} for a more detail discussion.
+See subsection \ref{hsnct} of the Preliminary for a more detailed discussion.